Staff

 Jane Kupersmith

-Jane Kupersmith is Executive Director of CDFI Friendly Bloomington—a financial services nonprofit that works to attract federally backed capital to Bloomington and the Indiana Uplands region for a range of community development projects.
+Jane Kupersmith is the former Executive Director of CDFI Friendly Bloomington—a financial services nonprofit that works to attract federally backed capital to Bloomington and the Indiana Uplands region for a range of community development projects.
 She previously served as Assistant Director of Small Business Development for the City of Bloomington, is co-founder Hopscotch Coffee, and was previously co-owner of Rainbow Bakery.
 Jane grew up “on the Iowa side” of the Mississippi River but has lived in Bloomington since 2002.
 She can be found riding her bike around Lake Monroe during the hottest days of summer.

 Scott Mills